arielmission-space/PAOS/docs/source/user/aberration/index.rst

 -------------------

 Optical elements exhibit surface roughness, i.e. medium to high frequency defects produced during manufacturing (e.g. using diamond turning machines).
+These types of defects reduce the Strehl ratio without significantly altering the PSF's fundamental shape.

-The resulting aberrations can be described as a zero-mean random Gaussian field with variance :math:`\sigma_{G}`.
+The resulting aberrations can be statistically described using a zero-mean random Gaussian field with variance :math:`\sigma_{G}` or relative to the spatial scales of interest using e.g. a parameterized Power Spectral Density (PSD) specification (`Church1991 <https://ui.adsabs.harvard.edu/abs/1991SPIE.1530...71C/abstract>`_).

-Surface roughness is not yet developed in the main ``PAOS`` code.
+Users can easily implement this using the ``PAOS`` API if necessary, and there are potential plans for inclusion in future ``PAOS`` releases.